Code-Institute-Submissions/RockPaperScissors-1/README.md

   ![js validator image](README/jshint.JPG)

 * Game Testing
-  * All buttons were tested manually to ensure the user is choice is confirmd when presed.
+  * All buttons were tested manually to ensure the user is choice is confirmed when pressed.
   * Computer choice where tested for random selection
-  * Score incresment work acordenly to outcome of the game.
+  * Score increment  work accordingly to outcome of the game.
   * Outcome message displayed correctly depending on the winner.
   * I tested that this website works with different browser Google Chrome, Firefox, Microsoft Edge and Safari.
   * I tested that website works on Android operating system and IOS devices.
 # Known Bugs
 * There are no known bugs.
 # Fixed Bugs
-* The game would not work after testing descoverd syntax errors.
+* The game would not work after testing discovered syntax errors.
 # Deployment
 * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
    * In GitHub repository, navigate to the settings tab.